Investigroup NP Nonprofit Corporation

 Project Methods and Evaluation

-Investigroup has partnered with the Ministry of Health, as well as well as other governmental and non-governmental agencies including DANIDA and WHO to monitor the progress of the health status of the country through the supply of adequate health care equipments.
+Investigroup has partnered with the Ministry of Health, as well as, other governmental and non-governmental agencies, including DANIDA and World Health Organization (WHO), to monitor the progress of the health status of the country, through the supply of adequate health care equipment.

-Over the last decade Ghana has consistently spent about 10 percent of its national budget on health (Sources: World Bank health sector assessment, Swishweb, Info-Ghana).
+Over the last decade, Ghana has consistently spent approximately 10 percent of its national budget on health (Sources: World Bank health sector assessment, Swishweb, Info-Ghana).

-To address these and other shortcomings in its health sector, in 1997 Ghana adopted a five-year Program of Work aimed at improving the availability, efficiency and quality of health services.
-The government of Ghana provided $360 million for this program, bilateral donors $240 million, and the World Bank $50 million.
-Gains under that program were "slow and uneven", in the assessment of DANIDA, one of the bilateral donors.
+To address these and other shortcomings in its health sector, Ghana adopted a five-year Program of Work in 2007, aimed at improving the availability, efficiency, and quality of health services.
+The government of Ghana provided $360 million for this program, $240 million came from bilateral donors, and the World Bank provided $50 million.
+Gains under this program were "slow and uneven", according to DANIDA, one of the bilateral donors to the program.
 The 1997-2001 programs were a precursor to the current effort to bridge the health-care gap in Ghana.

-The treatment of TB in Ghana is a particular area where gains can be made.
-The WHO estimated in 2000 that only 55 percent of TB cases in Ghana were diagnosed and treated under DOTS protocols.
+The treatment of tuberculosis (TB) in Ghana is one area where gains can be made.
+In 2000, the WHO estimated that only 55 percent of TB cases in Ghana were diagnosed and treated under DOTS protocols.

 Investigroup is currently working with Ghana's most advanced hospitals, which are the two teaching hospitals, Korle-Bu located in the capital city of Accra, and Komfo Anokye Teaching Hospital in Kumasi.